CodePath-ios-group7-project/CodePath-ios-project/README.md

-+ The users can list items
+- [ ] The users can list items
-  1. The users can upload photos of the items
+  - [ ] 1.
+The users can upload photos of the items
-  2. The users can upload text detail description of the items
+  - [ ] 2.
+The users can upload text detail description of the items
-  3. The users can list price of the items
+  - [ ] 3.
+The users can list price of the items
-* The users can create an account and log in
+- [x]  The users can create an account and log in
-* The users can fill in their personal information for their user profile
+- [ ]  The users can fill in their personal information for their user profile
-* The users communicate through a messaging system
+- [ ]  The users communicate through a messaging system
-* The users can look at a feed of nearby used items
+- [ ] The users can look at a feed of nearby used items
-* The users can look at more details of an item by tapping on it
+- [ ] The users can look at more details of an item by tapping on it
-* The users can search used items by key word.
+- [x] The users can search used items by keyword.

 **Optional Nice-to-have Stories**

-* The app can locate users
+- [ ] The app can locate users
-* The users can pay online for their items
+- [ ] The users can pay online for their items

 ### 2. Screen Archetypes